 Glass and ceramics

-Polarized microscopy can be used to determine the quality of and defects in glass and ceramics by identifying their colour, shape, diffraction index, and crystal impurities.
+Polarized microscopy can be used to determine the quality of and defects in glass and ceramics by identifying their color, shape, diffraction index, and crystal impurities.